Arbius (AIUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Arbius Historical Price

-According to the latest data gathered on Arbius live price page, the current price of Arbius is 15.82USD.
-The circulating supply of Arbius(AIUS) is 270.25K AIUS , giving it a market capitalization of $4.29M.
+According to the latest data gathered on Arbius live price page, the current price of Arbius is 17.55USD.
+The circulating supply of Arbius(AIUS) is 270.76K AIUS , giving it a market capitalization of $4.75M.

 The Arbius Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.